"Growing and Learning Together In God's Love"

 We want our children to be excellent learners for life, and so we have 8 learning behaviours which are underpinned by and linked to our Christian values.
 They help to develop the skills needed for life-long learning, as well as the understanding of what that means.
 Whilst knowledge is interesting and helps us make sense of our world, we know that learning is more than gathering knowledge.
 We need to learn how best to learn, and our learning behaviours help with this.

 We are acutely aware that the emotional health of our pupils is paramount.
 As part of their character development, we want our pupils to be emotionally intelligent, resilient and actively empathetic.
 We employ a number of strategies to develop this.
 More recently, we are using HeartSmart to help them understand and live out what we believe are excellent principles and practices for growing healthy hearts and minds.
 Unsurprisingly, the High Five statements closely match our Christian values, and demonstrate a memorable, practical outworking of them.

-For more information, please read our page on our Christian values.
+To find out more, please read our page on our Christian Values, Learning Behaviours and HeartSmart